 For parents, figuring out what to watch with your kids is hard, but figuring out how to watch it is the real challenge.
 These days, every studio and company on the planet is trying to get your hard-earned dollars out of your pocket on a monthly basis with a streaming subscription.
 But which are the best streaming services for parents?
 Disney+?
-What about Netflix next year?
-Which child-centric streaming apps have what you want?
+What about Netflix?
+Is is it still worth it?
+And, which child-centric streaming apps have what you want?
 Are they worth the money?

-Here are seven of the best streaming services and apps — two of which will launch later in 2019 — complete with a breakdown of cost, what you get and why we think each one is or isn’t worth your time and money.
+Here are all the biggest streaming services and apps right now,, complete with a breakdown of cost, what you get and why we think each one is or isn’t worth your time and money.

 - How much does it cost: It shouldn’t cost anything if you are using the Roku app, or the Apple app.

 - What you get: The PBS kids app won’t give you unlimited streaming episodes of their big shows, like Daniel Tiger’s Neighborhood, but it will give you a few free full episodes at a time, which, tend to change on monthly basis.
 But, because this app gives you a ton of clips from all the shows, it’s pretty much the same thing.

 - Should you pay for it?
 You shouldn’t have to!
 The PBS app is free on most devices.